twintproject/twint-desktop-react/README.md

 Opens a new window, fill field (only one value for field).

 Click on `Search`.

-### Templates
-Only `earthquake` is available, others are not handled, could cause errors, not tested.

-Earthquake template loads tweets of "myearthquakeapp" and "lastQuake".

 ### Dump Data
 Don't click on it, deprecated and only for testing.